-ARTICLE 34: DUTIES, RIGHTS AND RESPONSIBILITIES OF INSTRUCTORS
+ARTICLE 34: DUTIES, RIGHTS AND RESPONSIBILITIES OF SESSIONAL INSTRUCTORS

-- 34.1 There are broad rights and responsibilities that flow directly from academic freedom (Article 2), or from the general societal right of free expression.
-The Parties agree to co-operate in the defence of these rights, and in the promotion of an understanding of the responsibilities that flow from them.
-The Parties recognize that the nature of UNBC gives rise to the following academic rights and responsibilities, many of which can be inferred from Article 2. - The academic responsibilities of Instructors arise from their teaching responsibilities as set out in their letter of appointment in accordance with Article 30. - Instructors are obliged to develop and maintain their scholarly competence and their effectiveness as teachers, and to perform the teaching duties allocated under the procedures outlined in Article 30.
-The teaching rights and responsibilities of every Instructor include the following: - (a) to present courses which are appropriately designed and delivered, and which reflect both the current state of knowledge and the course description in the University Calendar; - (b) to organize and to structure appropriately classroom and laboratory activities, and to adopt reasonable means to maintain a positive learning environment, and an environment where differing points of view may be freely expressed; - (c) to provide students with a written course outline during the first week of classes, with a copy to the Instructor's Program Chair and Dean.
+- 34.1 The teaching rights and responsibilities of every Sessional (Part-time) Instructor include the following: - (a) to present courses which are appropriately designed and delivered, and which reflect both the current state of knowledge and the course description in the University Calendar; - (b) to organize and to structure appropriately classroom and laboratory activities, and to adopt reasonable means to maintain a positive learning environment, and an environment where differing points of view may be freely expressed; - (c) to provide students with a written course outline during the first week of classes, with a copy to the Sessional Instructor's Program Chair and Dean.
 The outline shall include at least the following information: - (i) the name, office address, office telephone number, and weekly office hours of the Instructor; - (ii) the subject matter to be explored in the course; and - (iii) a list of all required assignments and examinations and the relative weight of assignments and examinations in the final assessment of student performance.
-An Instructor may consult with the class about office hours, subject matter of the course and assignments, examinations and their weighting, and provide the class, the Program Chair and Dean copies of the course outline following this consultation. - (d) to be fair and objective in their relations with students and in grading of student assignments; - to report student grades in accordance with the requirements of the Freedom of Information and Protection of Privacy legislation as amended; - (f) to be available for student consultations, including posting and observing a reasonable number of regularly scheduled office hours; - (g) to meet at scheduled times with tutorial, seminar, laboratory, and lecture groups except when a change is made for valid reasons, with advance notice given where possible; - (h) to be responsible for the preparation and grading of all examinations as required by their courses, unless the Program Chair or Dean makes other arrangements; and - to submit final grades as required by their College practice and the requirements of the Senate.
+An Instructor may consult with the class about office hours, subject matter of the course and assignments, examinations and their weighting, and provide the class, the Program Chair and Dean copies of the course outline following this consultation. - (d) to be fair and objective in their relations with students and in grading of student assignments; - to report student grades in accordance with the requirements of the Freedom of Information and Protection of Privacy legislation as amended; - (f) to be available for student consultations, including posting and observing a reasonable number of regularly scheduled office hours; - (g) to meet at scheduled times with tutorial, seminar, laboratory, and lecture groups except when a change is made for valid reasons, with advance notice given where possible; - (h) to be responsible for the preparation and grading of all examinations as required by their courses, unless the Program Chair or Dean makes other arrangements; and - to submit final grades as required by their Faculty practice and the requirements of the Senate. - Any evaluation of Sessional Instructors shall give due consideration to lack of timely notification under Article 14.6 or lack of access to services or resources as outlined in Article 27.3. - In any exercise of free expression, Sessional Instructors have the responsibility to be explicit as to whether they are speaking in a professional capacity or as private citizens.
+Sessional Instructors will not speak on behalf of the University unless so authorized.
+An indication of affiliation with the University shall not be construed as speaking on behalf of the University.